-Riki claims their LED lights have a high color rendering index (CRI), which refers to the light source's ability to reveal color accurately—this is the type of light you'd want, say, in a museum or photography studio.
-It's an investment, but it's cheaper than putting in a second bathroom.
+Riki Loves Riki claims their LED lights have a high color rendering index (CRI), which refers to the light source's ability to reveal color accurately—this is the type of light you'd want in a museum or photography studio, and it's also a great feature to include in a makeup light.
+While this mirror is certainly an investment, it's a great compact option that's valued for its quality and universality.

 These days there are smart doorbells, smartwatches, and even smart refrigerators, so a smart makeup mirror is a logical option.
 As the name suggests, the mirror slides open to reveal a tablet screen with a camera.
 It can be flipped to landscape mode, which some users love for doing makeup tutorials.
 The tablet is eight inches long, while the mirror is 11 inches.
 The HiMirror Slide weighs about two pounds.
 The magnification is done digitally through the camera, which some eyeglass wearers might find tricky.